Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Introduction

 \section{Introduction}

 Modeling claim size data is one of the major topic in actuarial science.
 Actuaries often make decisions on financial risk management based on models.
 Thus, the selection of a proper model for claim sizes is a key task in the actuarial industry.
-Under normal circumstances, a claim size data set consists of a large number of claims with small claim size and few claims with large size.
+Under normal circumstances, a claim size data set consists of a large number of claims with small sizes and few claims with large sizes.
 The common distributions in the literature such as exponential, normal, etc. do not have the ability to incorporate all the features of a claim size data set.
 Hence, the concept of composite distribution was introduced for modeling claim size data.
-With such concept, many different composite models were developed including lognormal-Pareto \cite{ananda2005}, exponential-Pareto \cite{Teodorescu2006}, Weibull-Pareto \cite{preda2006}, etc. Pareto distribution is considered good for modeling claims with large size.
+With such concept, many different composite models were developed including lognormal-Pareto \cite{ananda2005,scollnik_composite_2007}, exponential-Pareto \cite{Teodorescu2006}, Weibull-Pareto \cite{preda2006}, etc. The idea of general composite model was introduced later \cite{Bak15}.
+With such idea, a large number of possible composite models been explored \cite{grun2019}.
+In general, Pareto distribution is considered good for modeling claims with large size.
 However, for modeling claims with small size, there are many variations in the literature.
-Aminzadeh and Deng introduced the Inverse-Gamma Pareto model recently \cite{ig_pareto} and it was suggested as a possible model for data sets with a very heavy tail such as insurance data sets.
-This is a one-parameter Inverse-Gamma Pareto composite distribution with appealing properties such as continuity and differentiability.
-However, fitting a one-parameter Inverse-Gamma Pareto model to the Danish fire insurance data does not provide satisfactory performance as we will show in the Numerical Examples section.
-Specifically, the mode of fitted Inverse-Gamma Pareto distribution is not large enough to describe the small claims with high frequencies within the Danish fire insurance data.
-Therefore, we will modify this one-parameter Inverse-Gamma Pareto model by introducing an additional parameter.
+Aminzadeh and Deng introduced the Inverse Gamma-Pareto (IG-Pareto) model recently \cite{ig_pareto} and it was suggested as a possible model for data sets with a very heavy tail such as insurance data sets.
+This is a one-parameter IG-Pareto composite distribution with appealing properties such as continuity and differentiability.
+However, fitting a one-parameter IG-Pareto model to several insurance data sets does not provide satisfactory performance, as we will show in the Numerical Examples section.
+Specifically, the mode of fitted IG-Pareto distribution is not large enough to describe the small claims with high frequencies within these insurance data sets.
+Therefore, we will modify this one-parameter IG-Pareto model by introducing an additional parameter.